adamlglover/Scorpion/README.md

 ![alt tag](https://github.com/AndroDevcd/Scorpion/blob/master/diagrams/Scorpion.png)

 In order to run programs in scorpion, you need to use nsc(Native Scorpion Compiler) to compile your source code down to binary format.
-During the compilation process nsc will add the included library modules, built-in function, as well as any custom defined modules that you have created to your project.
-After this process is completed, nsc will generate a binary file that is fully executableby the Scorpion Virtural Machine.
-When the file is given to the VM, it will be verified for any unusal elements inside the file then executed by the virtural hardware.
+During the compilation process, nsc will add the included library modules, built-in function, as well as any custom defined modules that you have created to your project.
+After this process is completed, nsc will generate a binary file that is fully executable by the Scorpion Virtual Machine.
+When the file is given to the VM, it will first be verified for any unusual elements inside the file, then executed by the virtual hardware.

 # Programs
-Based on the specifications defined, for everthing to work there are a total of 2 programs needed to run scorpion source code.
+Based on the specifications defined, for everything to work there are a total of 2 programs needed to run scorpion source code.

 Name | Description
 ---- | -----------
-nsc | (Native Scorpion Compiler) translates the assembly code to binary format. scorpion | The Scorpion virtural machine itself runs the (single)generated .b file as the entire program.
+nsc | (Native Scorpion Compiler) translates the assembly code to binary format. scorpion | The Scorpion virtual machine itself runs the (single)generated .b file as the entire program.

 All programs reside in the bin/ directory(version specific).